 Jenna noted that this combination is less of a surprise, because there are already chocolate-covered potato chips in stores.
 We agreed that this combination brought the perfect balance of flavors and texture.
 With this combo, Nutella brings the smooth, sweet delight while the chip snaps back with a crunchy, savory, salty flavor that will rock your mouth.

 Ranch, veggie dip, and even peanut butter are no strangers to carrots, so why not throw Nutella in the mix?
-Crunch, crunch, Nutella, crunch–the onomatopoeia of taste-testing in this interesting combo.
-Our impression of this combination was very pleasing, and we both agree that Nutella and carrots are going to be the new party snack favorite.
+Crunch, crunch, Nutella, crunch–the onomatopoeia of taste-testing this interesting combo.
+Our impression of this combination was very pleasing, and we both agree that Nutella and carrots are going to be the new party go-to snack favorite.

 Swimming into third is Goldfish, which doesn’t seem like it would mix well with Nutella.
-My sister and I were so curious about this pair that we wanted to test it out, so we did with the Pepperidge Farm's Goldfish Colors—not Flavor Blasted–just in case anyone is eager to slab Nutella on their Flavor Blasted pizza Goldfish and come back complaining.
-The traditional Goldfish are essentially the same as regular Goldfish, but we just happened to have the Goldfish Colors on hand.
+My sister and I were so curious about this pair that we wanted to test it out, so we did with the Pepperidge Farm's Goldfish Colors—not Flavor Blasted–just in case anyone is eager to slab Nutella on their Flavor Blasted Pizza Goldfish and come back complaining.
+The Colored Goldfish are essentially the same as regular Goldfish, but we just happened to have the Goldfish Colors on hand.

 We liked this combo because it is not a taste you would expect from cheddar baked snacks.
 When you think of cheddar mixed with Nutella, let alone cheddar and chocolate, it is the last thing that comes to mind in regards to tastiness.
 Surprisingly, we recommend this combination because of the infusion of cheddar, with a sweet finish.